Skip to main content

 Fresh Paint | Bring New Light and Life to Interiors

-Late winter is a great time to tackle an interior house painting project.
+Late winter is a great time to tackle an indoor painting project.
 The holiday rush is passed (and hopefully, decorations packed away), but there’s still plenty of indoor time ahead before it’s consistently warm enough to count on outdoor activities.
-While most homeowners prefer to hire a residential painting professional, many indoor painting improvements are also well within reach of the average homeowner.
+While it might be tempting to hire a professional, many indoor painting improvements are well within reach of the average homeowner.
 Breaking the job into manageable components is the key to success.

 Where to start

 As with so many home projects, it’s best to keep disruption to a minimum.
 Settle on one room or contained area so you can quickly see the benefits of your labor and walk away when your attention is needed elsewhere.
-Don’t discount the impact of painting a downstairs half-bath or even the home’s entryway for which we recommend to hire top residential painters Philadelphia PA services.
+Don’t discount the impact of painting a downstairs half-bath or even the home’s entryway.
 Both spaces may be small but have big impact when welcoming guests.

 Select the paint